Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-Ramps0 – as of September 2025Access via Amsterdam, with options for private network extensions.
+Direct Cloud On-Ramps0 – as of September 2025Connect via the Amsterdam hub through private network extensions.

-Sales Tax21% VAT, as of September 2025Standard Value Added Tax rate for the Netherlands.
+Sales Tax21% VAT – as of September 2025Standard Value Added Tax rate applies to equipment and services.

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are no direct cloud on-ramps within Arnhem as of September 2025.
-Businesses connect to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, through network extensions to facilities in Amsterdam.
-Private network interconnects (PNI) and wavelength services are common methods for establishing secure, low-latency cloud access.
+Direct Cloud On-Ramps There are no direct public cloud on-ramps within Arnhem, as of September 2025.
+Businesses connect to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, via private network links to data centers in the Amsterdam metropolitan area.

-Internet Exchange Points (IXPs) Arnhem does not host a major public Internet Exchange Point.
-Peering is primarily handled privately or routed through the AMS-IX in Amsterdam, one of the largest internet exchanges in the world.
+Internet Exchange Points (IXPs) Arnhem does not host any major public internet exchanges.
+Peering is typically handled through private interconnects or by routing traffic to regional hubs in Amsterdam, which is home to one of the world's largest internet exchanges, AMS-IX.

 Power Analysis